NVIDIA/spark-rapids/docs/tuning-guide.md

 result in slow performance.
 If you do run into one of these situations please file an [issue](https://github.com/NVIDIA/spark-rapids/issues/new/choose) so we can properly prioritize our work to support more optimizations.

+## Optimizer Rules

+### Join Reordering

+Spark RAPIDS provides a logical plan optimizer rule that can rewrite joins between fact and dimension tables such that filtered dimension tables are joined to earlier.
+This rule is disabled by default and can be enabled by setting `spark.rapids.sql.joinReordering=true`.

+The rule is only applied to inner joins between tables.
+The rule is not applied to joins between any other type of operator, such as aggregates.

+The rule uses some simple heuristics to determine join order, based on the sizes of the underlying tables (as reported by `LogicalRelation.computeStats`), and a configurable filter-selectivity estimate.

+The rule determines which tables in the join are fact tables and which are dimension tables by calculating the ratio of the size of the table to the size of the largest table.
+If the ratio is lower than the value configured in `spark.rapids.sql.joinReordering.factDimRatio` then the table is categorized as a dimension table, otherwise it is categorized as a fact table.
+The default ratio is 0.3 meaning that dimension tables can be up to 30% of the size of fact tables.

+Once the tables have been categorized as fact and dimension tables, the optimizer will analyze the dimension tables joined to each fact table and re-order them based on the following logic:

+- Tables with filters are sorted by size, taking filter selectivity into account, specified by `spark.rapids.sql.cbo.joinReordering.filterSelectivity`.
+The default value is 1.0, meaning that the filtered size is the same as the underlying table size, but this can be set to a lower value.
+- Tables without filters are kept in the order specified in the SQL.
+- These two lists are combined into a single list by repeatedly taking the smaller of the head of the two lists.

+Finally, the joins is rebuilt.
+One join is created for each fact table and then those joins are joined together.
+If the resulting join is invalid (not all join keys could be applied) then the optimizer rule will revert back to the original join.